 1) It depends on your overall strategy.

-2) It depends on the underlying goal of the Social Media program.
+2) It depends on the underlying goal of your digital engagement program.

 Is your goal to generate more leads?
 Is it to reduce support costs?
 Or perhaps something else?
 Determining your Social Media Tipping point is surprisingly simple: start small, and keep turning up the volume until the real-world measure is being met.
 Then turn it up some more, looking for diminishing marginal returns.
-Then stop.
+Then stop or rewind.

-If you currently have a successful Social Media program, then this also works in reverse: begin cutting your Social Media investment, noting whether there is a change in your real-world measures.
+If you currently have a successful digital engagement program, then this also works in reverse: begin cutting your investment, noting whether there is a change in your real-world measures.
 If there is an unacceptable drop, then quickly reverse course, and “kick-start” the program to recapture lost ground.

 This week’s action plan: Just because you have some degree of social momentum doesn’t necessarily mean that you have completely optimized it.
-This week, experiment by turning up or turning down the social media volume knob.
+This week, experiment by turning up or turning down the digital engagement volume knob.

 Marketing Insight: The Tipping point is not just about the sweet spot between too much or too little.
 It is also at the intersection of what you want as a marketer, and the needs of the user.
 Sway into either of these territories too much, and you’ll either give the entire shop away, or find yourself in a ghost town.

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)